 Recent syllabi from grad courses I taught at NYU's Interactive Telecommunications Program (ITP)

 EmotionalBagCheck was a site where users could submit, or "check", their emotional "baggage", a short piece of text about something that had been troubling them, big or small.
 Their message would then be displayed anonymously where another user could choose a song that might provide comfort, along with an optional message.
-The bag-checker would receive an email with the link to the song on Grooveshark.
+The bag-checker would receive an email with the link to the song on the (now defunct) music site Grooveshark.
 I created it for fun, and for the first few months only my friends visited, but then it made the rounds with teens on tumblr.
 From there, a few media outlets picked it up and it took off.

 A selection of my tutorials for beginning web development